 Authenticate to Azure Communication Services

 Every client interaction with Azure Communication Services needs to be authenticated.
-In a typical architecture, see client and server architecture, access keys or Azure AD authentication are used for server-side authentication.
+In a typical architecture, see client and server architecture, access keys or Microsoft Entra authentication are used for server-side authentication.

 Another type of authentication uses user access tokens to authenticate against services that require user participation.
 For example, the chat or calling service utilizes user access tokens to allow users to be added in a thread and have conversations with each other.

 The following table shows the Azure Communication Services SDKs and their authentication options: